Asuma9/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-set - command to print all variables including global varname='value' - command that creates a local variable varname='value' - command that creates a global variable
+set - command to print all variables including global varname='value' - command that creates a local variable varname='value' - command that creates a global variable echo $((value+$filename)) - command to print the sum of a value passed to a value stored in the environment variable'